kpreisser/MouseClickSimulator/README.md

 This is a new implementation of the [**TT Mouse Click Simulator**](http://old.preisser-it.de/tt-mausklick/) that is intended to work with TT Rewritten.
 It is implemented in C# and runs on Windows on .Net 4.6 or higher.

-The TTR Mouse Click Simulator allows you to automate certain tasks like fishing.
+Among automating tasks like saying SpeedChat phrases to train a Doodle, the TTR Mouse Click Simulator is able to automatically fish in specific locations like Punchling Place, TTC.
+To to this, it scans the screen to detect fish bubbles, calculates how far the rod must be thrown to catch the fish, and moves the Toon to the fisherman to sell the fish.

 ![simulatorscreenshot](https://cloud.githubusercontent.com/assets/15179430/10716090/24ac7f16-7b2d-11e5-88cc-52511b380df2.png)